evanhaldane/evanhaldane.github.io/pushups.md

 title: Pushups
 ---

-After a suggestion from a friend, I wanted to see how many pushups I could do in a year (2015).
+After a suggestion from a friend, I wanted to see how many pushups I could do in a year.
 Predictably, I got sick in May and the plan fizzled out.
 Regardless, I tracked my progress using a Google Sheet.
 Thanks to [Tabletop.js](https://github.com/jsoma/tabletop), I can retrieve the contents of my Google Sheet (as JSON) in Javascript.
-The result is then plotted (again, completely in Javascript) using [Bokeh.js](http://bokeh.pydata.org/en/latest/docs/dev_guide/bokehjs.html), which I found out about at [2015 PyCon](https://us.pycon.org/2015/) (H/T: [Sarah Bird](http://www.sarahbird.org/))
+The result is then plotted (again, completely in Javascript) using [Bokeh.js](http://bokeh.pydata.org/en/latest/docs/dev_guide/bokehjs.html), which I found out about at [PyCon](https://us.pycon.org/2015/) (H/T: [Sarah Bird](http://www.sarahbird.org/))